JuliaPy/CondaPkg.jl/README.md

 ## Details

-### Conda packages

-These are identified by a name, version and build.

-The version must be a Conda version specifier, or be blank.

 ### Conda channels

+You can specify the channel to install a particular package from, such as with `pkg> conda add some-channel::some-package`.

+You can also specify a top-level list of channels, from which all other packages are installed, such as with `pkg> conda channel_add some-channel`.

-If not specified in `CondaPkg.toml`, packages are installed from the `conda-forge` channel.
+By default, packages are installed from the `conda-forge` channel.

 ### Pip packages

-These are identified by a name and version.

-The version must be a Pip version specifier, or be blank.

-Direct references such as `foo @ http://example.com/foo.zip` are allowed.
+Direct references such as `foo@http://example.com/foo.zip` are allowed.
 As a special case if the URL starts with `.` then it is interpreted as a path relative to the directory containing the `CondaPkg.toml` file.